namato/mapr-ycsb-scripts/README.md

 172.16.2.8: Hbase::Table - /tables/ycsb4
 ```

-This will use clustershell to pick a node at random from the cluster to create the table via the hbase shell.
-You need to pay attention to the output here, and make sure it completes successfully.
-Return code will be 0 even if it fails.
+This will use clustershell to pick a node at random from the cluster to
+create the table via the hbase shell.
+You need to pay attention to the
+output here, and make sure it completes successfully.
+Return code will
+be 0 even if it fails.

+## Edit workload files

+Edit the files in $YCSB_ROOT/workloads, or wherever you are keeping workload files as
+you defined in env.sh above, to match your desired test scenario(s).

-# Load the table
+## Load the table

 Execute the load phase, using all nodes of the cluster to load data.